wp-plugins/statsfc-results/readme.txt

 == Changelog ==

 **1.0.1**: Fixed various bugs.
 More relevant scores/status for matches that were decided after extra-time or penalties.

+**1.1**: Added a setting for number of results.
+Applies to single team only.
+Choose '0' to display all results.

 == Upgrade notice ==